 This section examines specific and current example/s and trends in interaction design and the sonic arts by dissecting the example through the theory, practice and creative methods and samples presented in the previous sections.

 In order for students to complete the course they must gain ongoing and permanent access to EMU.
-Access and use of EMU is based upon the following:
+Access and use of EMU is based upon completing the EMU Access Test.

 Except where otherwise indicated by the lecturer, tutor or workshop instructor – mobile phones, laptops, PDAs, recording devices and other similar technology must be switched off before lessons or classes begin, and kept off for the duration.